 My great-grandmother was born and raised in Sialkot, Punjab, which was part of India until the Partition of 1947, that’s when the British split India (and the state of Punjab) into two: India and Pakistan.
 That’s why this Punjabi chikar cholay is both an Indian and a Pakistani dish.

 My great-grandma was apparently a good cook and also a traditional cook.
 She’d cook family meals over firewood and coal.
 She’d churn cream into butter (makhan) in a clay pot using a wooden stick (madani), then boil it into ghee.

 She also heavily relied on home remedies, she’d cook and eat adrak lasan (ginger garlic) sabzi, which she deemed helpful for joint pain, and she taught my mom how to make this lemon pickle to help with digestion (for the record, she was definitely not in the medical field).

-I sort of feel like she and I are similar in some ways – I also enjoy cooking, and I also often attempt to feed my (skeptical) family members (hi, Roby) recipes that I believe will help with their ailments (like turmeric gummies and besan ka sheera).
+I sort of feel like she and I are similar in some ways – I also enjoy cooking, and I also often attempt to feed my (skeptical) family members (hi, husband) recipes that I believe will help with their ailments (like turmeric gummies and besan ka sheera).

 I really wonder what she’d think of me adapting one of her traditional recipes with my instant pot.
 I want to think she’d think it was cool.